 - Sleep deprivation.

-It should come as little surprise that many pregnant women will be sleep deprived or under some stress.
+It should come as little surprise that many pregnant women will be sleep deprived or under stress.
 It’s not an easy feat to adjust your life and body around the growing baby inside you.

 How To Treat Your Headache

 The good news is that while you may struggle to eliminate headaches and migraines from your life, there are ways to ease your symptoms.

 1. Over-The-Counter Medication

 There are over-the-counter medications you can take.
 It is important to thoroughly research any product before you decide to use it.

 As with most medications during pregnancy, there is a possibility that your baby could be harmed if you take medicine to treat your headaches.